Department of Medicine

 His research focuses on the public health and safety consequences of sleep apnea and sleep deprivation.
 His work has been published in a variety of medical journals including the American Journal of Respiratory and Critical Care Medicine, Chest, Sleep, Cardiovascular Nursing, Journal Spinal Cord Medicine, Sleep Medicine, Thorax, Archives of Internal Medicine, Canadian Journal of CME, Mayo Clinic Proceedings, and Current Opinion in Pulmonary Medicine.

 Dr. Kendeep Kaila is a clinical assistant professor at UBC.
-He works in the cardiac intensive care unit, intensive care unit, general cardiology clinics, and inpatient services.
-He also works in the intensive care unit at Mount Saint Joseph Hospital.
+He works in the cardiac intensive care unit, intensive care unit, and general cardiology clinics at St. Paul's Hospital.
+He also works in the high acuity unit at Mount Saint Joseph Hospital where he is the Physician lead.
 He attended medical school at the University of Manitoba.
 He then completed Internal Medicine and Cardiology training at the University of Alberta prior to pursuing further specialization in Critical Care Medicine at the University of British Columbia.
 His clinical interests are in general cardiology and intensive care including cardiac arrests, hemodynamic assessment, and patient safety.

 Dr. Walley received his MD from the University of Manitoba in 1981, trained in Internal Medicine at McGill University, and subsequently trained in Critical Care Medicine at the University of Chicago.
 He has been a practicing Intensivist at St. Paul’s Hospital ICU and investigator at the Centre for Heart Lung Innovation since 1988.
+Dr. Walley still works as an investigator Centre for Heart Lung Innovation, though has retired from his clinical practice as an Intensivist at St. Paul’s Hospital ICU.

 The focus of Dr. Walley’s research is to investigate 1) the mechanism of decreased left ventricular contractility and other organ failure during sepsis and 2) the impact of genotype on patient outcomes in sepsis and systemic inflammatory states.
 Dr. Walley translates basic discoveries into clinical practice in the ICU.
 Together with Drs.
 Russell and Boyd, he recently demonstrated that blocking the function of PCSK9, an enzyme that inhibits the clearance of endogenous cholesterol from blood, is associated with increased pathogen clearance via the LDL-receptor, a decreased inflammatory response, and improved septic shock outcome.
 This important discovery facilitated the emergence of anti-PCSK9 therapies as one of the most promising treatments for sepsis.
 This discovery has led to further investigation into the role of lipoproteins in sepsis.
 Training the next generation of clinician scientists is the other passion in his career.